Percona Everest installation and workflow¶

 Here’s the workflow for the database engine in Percona Everest:

-- Subscriptions are created for the operators chosen while installing the helm chart.
+chart either as part of the initial installation or as a separate step. - OLM subscriptions are created for the operators chosen while installing the Helm chart.

 - OLM reconciles the Subscriptions and creates an InstallPlan.

-- The helm chart creates a kubernetes job called
+- The Helm chart creates a Kubernetes job called

 everest-operators-installer

-that waits for the InstallPlan to be created and approves it. - OLM detects that the InstallPlan has been approved and creates a
+to be created and approves it. - OLM detects that the InstallPlan has been approved and creates a

 ClusterServiceVersion